FIRST PAGE

 God did so.
 The nicely decorated cities were even joined together.
 There were many castles and pretty horses, elephants and playgrounds, and finally halls for kingly studies.
 Heroic non-Indians lived there together, people who had bull-like shoulders and broad chests.
 Some were of warlike temperament, others were calm.
 They were very well protected.
 A long time went by, and the inhabitants lived happily, ruling over the good kingdom they had got control over.
 But then main Hindu gods started to envy the happy inhabitants of the three cities.
 They visited the Creator-God Brahma in sheer distress and sought a cunning way to kill the happy ones.
 He laughed and said:

 "Do not be afraid.
 Shiva (or manhood) will kill them.
-Polite folks have flourished due to my favour.
+These polite folks have flourished due to my favour.
 They do not deserve to be wiped out at my hands." (p 802-9)

 At this the Hindu gods crawled to Shiva and tried to endear themselves.